Wolf14/Wolf14/README.md

 ### Hi there
 I'm Cecil, currently a sophomore at Indian Institute of Technology, Madras

-I'm currently working on Inverse Kinematics in Robotics

-In my free time I also try to learn about Audio programming(latest exploit, converting the proprietary .csr format to .midi)
+In my free time I try to learn about Audio programming(latest exploit, converting the proprietary .csr format to .midi)

 When very bored, I play the piano